anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 1. `studyarea.gpkg`:

-a single **polygon or multipoylgon** delineating the extent of the study area.
+a single **polygon or multipolygon** delineating the extent of the study area.

 ## Optional: Provide land use data for evaluation (polygon geometries)